-Applicants can apply for funding for financing overhead and facilities for up to 25% on top of total cost of the project, excluding contracted services and equipment cost.
+Applicants can apply for funding for financing overhead and facilities for up to 25% on top of total cost of the project, excluding contracted services.
 Overhead expenses include costs related to, for example, office and research facilities, rent, utilities, support and auxiliary functions, purchases of literature, and purchases and maintenance of IT equipment and infrastructure such as computers.
-This amount is added to the grant amount applied for, and therefore the total amount can be higher than what is indicated as the maximum grant amount.
+This amount is added to the grant amount applied for, and therefore the total amount can be higher than what is indicated as the maximum grant amount (see table 1 and section 2.1).